opensafely/documentation/docs/how-to-get-help.md

 ## Co-pilot programme

-When your project has been approved by NHS England, we will agree with you an intensive programme of support with our experienced researchers, or *co-pilots*.
+When your project has been approved by NHS England, we can agree with you an intensive programme of support with our experienced researchers, or *co-pilots*.
 You can find out more about the co-pilot programme [on our blog][the co-pilot programme].

 [the co-pilot programme]: https://www.bennett.ox.ac.uk/blog/2021/08/opensafely-co-pilot-programme-assisting-users-on-their-opensafely-journey/